Why are clinical trials conducted?

-Clinical trials follow rigid drug testing procedures designed to help researchers determine the safety and effectiveness of the drug or medical treatment being studied.
+Clinical trials follow rigid drug testing procedures designed to help researchers determine the safety and effectiveness of the investigational drug or medical treatment being studied.

 The Food and Drug Administration (FDA) has a set of regulations that must be followed when bringing a new drug or treatment to market.
 Clinical trials conduct research and collect data in alignment with these FDA regulations.